Solda1219/electron-simple/README.md

-# electron-simple
+# electron_simple
-This is electron use example
+this is just taste of electron